sipsorcery-org/SIPSorceryMedia.SDL2/README.md

+**The SIPSorceryMedia.SDL2 project does not currently have an active maintainer.
+Support for issues is not likely to materialise.**

 # SIPSorceryMedia.SDL2

 This project is an example of developing a C# library that can use features from [SDL2](https://www.libsdl.org/index.php) native libraries and that integrates with the [SIPSorcery](https://github.com/sipsorcery-org/sipsorcery) real-time communications library.